EmbraceLife/My_Journey_on_Kaggle/Polars-Utils-Kaggle.md

 - check `n_unique` of each columns [cell](https://www.kaggle.com/code/danielliao/reimplement-otto-train-validation-in-polars?scriptVersionId=114980240&cellId=27)
 - check the total rows with `count` [cell](https://www.kaggle.com/code/danielliao/reimplement-otto-train-validation-in-polars?scriptVersionId=114980240&cellId=27)
 - check the `first`, `last`, `min`, `max` datetime [cell](https://www.kaggle.com/code/danielliao/reimplement-otto-train-validation-in-polars?scriptVersionId=114980240&cellId=26)

-<mark style="background: #FFB86CA6;">How to select and deselect columns</mark>
-- how to `exclude` column(s) by name, wildcard and dtypes? [api](https://pola-rs.github.io/polars/py-polars/html/reference/expressions/api/polars.exclude.html)
-- how to select all columns with `pl.all`? [api](https://pola-rs.github.io/polars/py-polars/html/reference/expressions/api/polars.all.html#polars.all)
-- how to check bool values of a column to be True or not with `exp.all`? [api](https://pola-rs.github.io/polars/py-polars/html/reference/expressions/api/polars.Expr.all.html#polars.Expr.all) and [api](https://pola-rs.github.io/polars/py-polars/html/reference/series/api/polars.Series.all.html#polars.Series.all)

 <mark style="background: #FFB86CA6;">How to work with `struct`</mark>
 - how to generate a `struct` by `value_counts`? [cell](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115387944&cellId=12)